nhost/nhost/docs/configuration.md

 AUTH_WEBAUTHN_RP_ORIGINS=https://my-app.example.com
 ```

-By default if `AUTH_CLIENT_URL` is whitelisted as allowed origin for such authentication.
+By default `AUTH_CLIENT_URL` is whitelisted as allowed origin for such authentication if set.
 Additional urls can be specified using `AUTH_WEBAUTHN_RP_ORIGINS`.

 ## Gravatar